 Woodgrain pattern can rub off

 The Shady Rays Classic Timber are straightforward unisex sunglasses with a well-executed wayfarer style.
 Their polarized lenses provide comfortable protection in bright light and high glare situations, and the woodgrain pattern on these plastic frames steps them up a notch over other similar styles in their appearance.
 They're a comfortable width for most heads, with a unique combination of a smooth exterior with just a hint of a matte finish to add extra grip when you need it most.
-Our lead tester has put their extensive "Live Hard Warranty" to the test several times over the years, adding even more value to a single pair of shades that can be easily replaced when they get lost or broken.
+Our lead tester has put their extensive protection program to the test several times over the years, adding even more value to a single pair of shades that can be easily replaced when they get lost or broken.

 If you're on the hunt for super trendy shades, the Classic Timber lies more on the safe side of the trend scale.
 They also come with just a thin microfiber bag for a case, making us even more glad they have such a comprehensive coverage plan.
 Since we've been wearing a pair of these glasses for years, we've seen the woodgrain patterning start to rub off over the ears, but it took a long time to get to that level of wear.
 All in all, the performance, style, and first-rate replacement program of these unisex glasses make them an excellent value buy.
 If you want something a bit more stylish, check out the round-lensed Sunski Dipseas.